Ulflander/compendium-js/README.md

 Token level processors add attributes to each token (sentiment and emphasis scores, normalized token...).

-Sentence level processors work accross many tokens, allowing (negation detection, entity recognition, sentiment analysis...).
+Sentence level processors work accross many tokens (negation detection, entity recognition, sentiment analysis...).

 Global level processors (there are none yet) are supposed to provide a global analysis of the whole text: topics, global sentiment labelling...